Table of Contents

 Swift Page Builder

 We’ve installed a feature called Swift Page Builder into your WordPress site.
 This will allow you to easily create design “elements” for any page.
 Elements can be thought of like building blocks - stack and customize them how it fits your needs.
+For more information on how these elements can be used in branded components, use the Asset Board for reference.

 Swift Page Builder Basics